MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 When talking about specifics of assembly, and the ISA is not specified assume that it is x86-64.
 In the first few chapters we specify it, but this is not the case in further chapters.

 Most source code snippets will be in written in C. It's what most apps use and the language I like the most, fight me.

+Any provided binaries will be ELFs.
+In the future this might change.
+Certain referenced programs might also be Linux exclusive.